Home > Perform Active Directory Migrations > Create a Connection > Install the Active Directory Migration Agent

 Click Next to go to the Advanced settings step.

 In the Advanced settings step, you can turn on the toggle to enable the Security Identifier (SID) History migration if required.
-Note that before performing the SID History migration, refer to the Prepare for SID History Migration section for detailed preparation steps.
+Note that before performing the SID History migration, refer to the Prepare for a SID History Migration section for detailed preparation steps.

 Once enabled, configure the following settings: